thorsten-gehrig/alexa-remote-control/README.md

 OATHTOOL  - command line for oathtool MFA
 MFA_SECRET- the MFA secret
 SPEAKVOL  - the volume for speak messages
+NORMALVOL - if no current playing volume can be determined, fall back to normal volume VOLMAXAGE - max. age in minutes before volume is re-read from API DEVICEVOLNAME   - a list of device names with specific volume settings (space separated) DEVICEVOLSPEAK  - a list of speak volume levels - matching the devices above DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above
 ```
 You will very likely want to set the language to:
 ```